boom100100/boom100100.github.io/_posts/2020-06-18-research_helper.markdown

 The backend of the app is Ruby on Rails.
 Since the frontend is in HTML/CSS/JavaScript, CORS connects the backend to the frontend by allowing the headers to go through.
 Also, the frontend is built in React, so Redux and Thunk are necessary to separate the data from the app and allow persistence.

 Next steps include allowing teachers to choose from a pool of research sources, instead of the developer choosing the sources.
+Also, the app only supports creating bar graphs, but it can utilize Chart.js more thoroughly by allowing plot charts, pie charts, and other diagrams.